SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.31.md

 See also: [New checks and error messages \[ID_28368\]\[ID_28490\]\[ID_28497\]\[ID_28500\]\[ID_28502\]](#new-checks-and-error-messages-id_28368id_28490id_28497id_28500id_28502)

-#### Validator: False positives on return options of aggregate actions were provided a comma-sepa­rated list of parameter IDs instead of a single parameter ID \[ID_28506\]
+#### Validator: False positives on return options of aggregate actions were provided a comma-separated list of parameter IDs instead of a single parameter ID \[ID_28506\]

 Up to now, the validator would incorrectly throw an error when a comma-separated list of parameter IDs were provided to the return option of an aggregate action.